ErselSeyit/base-station-platform/README.md

 ## 📝 About the Project

-This project is a comprehensive demonstration of modern microservices architecture and enterprise Java development.
+This project is a comprehensive demonstration of modern microservices architecture and advanced Java development.
 It showcases:

 - **Microservices Design Patterns**: Service discovery, API gateway, circuit breakers
 - **Database Integration**: Both SQL (PostgreSQL) and NoSQL (MongoDB) databases